Back to the articles

 The corresponding physical quantity is the length

-Even surface characteristics and roughnesses are basically nothing more than linear dimensions or depth distances.
+Even surface characteristics and roughness are basically nothing more than length dimensions or depth distances.

-The appropriate subterm in metrology here is length metrology
+The appropriate sub-concept in measurement technology here is length measurement technology

 Different technologies are used in our company:

-• Tactile measurement technology (portal measuring machines, contour graphs, roughness measuring devices, etc.)
+• Tactile measuring technology (portal measuring machines, conturographs, roughness measuring devices, etc.)

 • Optical 2D measurement technology (e.g. video measuring microscopes)